jaalto/project--emacs-epackage-template/README.rst

     # (1) commit upstream code

     git commit -m "Import upstream 2011-12-29 from http://www.emacswiki.org/emacs/download/toggle.el"

-    # (2) tag it according to displayed information.
+    # (2) Tag, according to displayed information.
 We were lucky.
-Not all
+Not
-    # Lisp Files present date and version information this clearly.
+    # all Lisp Files present date and version information this
-    # Notice, the date is LAST MODIFIED date of original author.
-If
+    # clearly.
+Notice, the date is LAST MODIFIED date of code by the
-    # not shown, you could check "ls -l *.el"
+    # original author.
+If not shown, you could check "ls -l *.el"

     git tag upstream/2008-09-25--1.3.1